Iaguilaror/low_BMD_in_PMWMX/README.md

 * Supports .xlsx files from  UGPM, LaNSE, Cinvestav-IPN from a Synapt G2-Si Mass Spectrometer
 * Results include labelled and unlabelled volcano plot
 * Results include PCA and a diagnostics screeplot, PCP, and biplot
 * Scalability and reproducibility via a Nextflow-based framework

+  **-v 0.0.2**

+* Support a "Total_protein_PLSDA-PCA.xlsx" pre-built to create plots for comparing multiple conditions

 ### TO-DO(s)
 * Easy deploy with docker